DollieWP/dollie/readme.txt

 A turn-key solution for WordPress product vendors, agencies and developers to start offering white-labeled cloud services and SaaS/WaaS to their customers.

 == Changelog ==

+= 3.2.5 =
+* When launching a new site, show or hide the Default Blueprint option.

 = 3.2.4 =
 * Added extra checks for Client Restricted Access functionality.